CrunchyData/postgres-operator/docs/content/Upgrade/upgrade4.md

 ##### Step 6

 Once the Operator is installed and functional, create a new 4.3.0 cluster matching the cluster details recorded in Step 0.
-Be sure to use the same name and the same major PostgreSQL version as was used previously.
+Be sure to use the primary PVC name (also noted in Step 0) and the same major PostgreSQL version as was used previously.
 This will allow the new clusters to utilize the existing PVCs.
 A simple example is given below, but more information on cluster creation can be found [here](/pgo-client/common-tasks#creating-a-postgresql-cluster)

         pgo create cluster <clustername> -n <namespace>